Why Shaving Brush Make Wet Shaving Different?

 Then the cup should be rinsed with boiling water, and a certain amount of shaving cream is squeezed, or a piece of soap is put, into it.
 Taking the brush out of the water, you carefully shake off superfluous water or do it by pressing the brush hair against the cup’s edge.
 Then you put it into the cup with cream or soap.
 It is better to put the cup on the glass with boiling water so that the cup’s bottom could receive additional heat and the foam wouldn’t cool too fast.

 The foam should be hot, but bearable to the skin.
 The high temperature allows to steam out the skin and hair, which facilitate cutting the bristle without irritations.
 Besides, with a good soaping, the razor more easily strokes over the skin and dulls not so soon.
 That allows the hair to be cut more closely to the skin.
 So it is better to take measures that the temperature of the soap solution stayed high enough during all the shaving process.

 The foam is formed by rapid rotation of the brush clockwise.
 At the same time, it is pressed to the bottom of the cup (the soap) with periodical strengthening and losing the pressure.
-Such motion should be repeated till there is made enough foam.
+Such a motion should be repeated till there is made enough foam.
 The face is foamed with the same brush.

 The soap solution should be loose, plentiful and of medium thickness.
 Too thick and too liquid solutions are not suitable for soaping.
 The too liquid solution runs off the face and too thick one obstruct the gliding of the safety razor over the skin.
 The latter results in the necessity to apply additional efforts, which leads to skin irritation and cuts.

 Foaming the Facial Hair